-Birmingham Archives and Heritage Service houses resources relating to the history of Birmingham, these dating from the 12th Century to the present day.
+Birmingham Archives and Heritage Service houses resources relating to the history of Birmingham and its people, these dating from the 12th Century to the present day.
 Resources are held in environmentally-controlled strongrooms and include documents, manuscripts, maps, newspapers and photographs.

 Two main services can be accessed by visitors to Birmingham Library.
 One is the Heritage Research Area, which contains local and family history, genealogy, maps and newspapers.
 The other area, the Wolfson for Archival Research contains archival collections, photographs and early printed materials.